Lorydima/Lorydima/README.md

 # 📁 My Projects:
 ![Logo](https://github.com/user-attachments/assets/9905f510-c6a7-43ab-8a0b-8a0167b898f0) **PyCalc Pro**

-PyCalc Pro is a calculator with basic math operations, advanced math operations and and a unit converter function for mass and length
+PyCalc Pro is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length

 <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro on GitHub</a>